How much is your car worth?

 The Highlander is available in both front-wheel drive and four-wheel drive configurations.
 The Discovery doesn’t offer a two-wheel drive configuration.

-The Toyota Highlander outsold the Land Rover Discovery by almost 27 to one during the 2019 model year.
+The Toyota Highlander outsold the Land Rover Discovery by over 26 to one during 2019.

 © 1991-2018 Advanta-STAR Automotive Research.
 All rights reserved.